2020 Masseto Toscan IGT 0.75lt

 Around the vineyard grows a wild profusion of Mediterranean maritime umbrella pines, groves of gnarled olive trees and ‘macchia’, that typically Tuscan blend of shrubs and bushes.
 Our winemaking philosophy is more about accompanying rather than forcing things.

-The vines of Masseto seem to be continuously struggling with the elements.
-Such a place must be carefully managed by man’s hand, to sustain it without adding any further stress.
-In the winery, minimum intervention is the keyword.
-The extraordinarily concentrated grapes need no sophisticated winemaking but simple operations.
 2020 After a mild and rainy winter, there was a temporary drop in temperatures in March, with a few nights below 0°C just when the vines began to bud in the last week of the month.
 Fortunately the new shoots were still protected by the downy tissue around the bud, which prevented frost damage.

 The weather was generally warm during the rest of spring, with normal rainfall, ensuring regular vegetative development until blossoming, which took place between the 20th and 25th of May.
 A passage of heavy rain towards the middle of June was followed by a very long dry period with a substantial absence of rain and scorching temperatures until the end of August.